Sarajevo Tobacco Factory: History

 The Sarajevo Tobacco Factory was founded in 1880, only two years after the occupation of Bosnia and Herzegovina by the Austro-Hungarian Empire in 1878.
 FDS was one of the first four industries in Bosnia and Herzegovina.
-For eighty years, FDS was located in Marijin Dvor, nowadays, a center of the city.
+For eighty years, FDS was located in Marijin Dvor, nowadays, the center of the city.
 At its founding, FDS consisted of only two buildings, production and administration.
 As production grew, the FDS complex became larger.
 It was finally formed in 1891, when the last of ten buildings was constructed.
 This situation remained until the middle of the last century.

 As the complex of FDS became larger, the number of employees also increased.
 In that early stage, it was mostly unskilled female labor.
 The first products of FDS were the cut tobacco packets produced manually in the device called “avan”.
-Tobacco used for these packets was of a different grade, and the packets were also different.
+The tobacco used for these packets was of a different grade, and the packets were also different.
 During the Austro-Hungarian period, this product was exported.

 The production of cigarettes started in 1882.
 They were produced manually until 1905 when the first automatic cigarette maker was obtained.
 By the beginning of World War I, FDS marketed 23 brands.
 They were packed in boxes made of wood, tin and cardboard.
 The smallest packet contained five and the largest one hundred cigarettes.

 FDS stagnated between the two world wars, specially in respect to its equipment.
 Still, during that period 55 different machines were provided, some of them intended for fabrication of the cut tobacco packets and cigarettes and the rest were machine tools for the workshop.
 The production and packing of the cut tobacco and several brands of oval and round cigarettes continued also in this period.
 Cigarettes were packed in packets of 100 and even 500.

 At the very beginning of the World War II the cut tobacco production decreased due to lower market demand.
 In this period, cigarette production also varied from year to year.
 During the war, FDS did not stop production, but it was dictated by the occupier.
 Ever since its foundation, for more than one century now, FDS has experienced many turbulent periods caused by the change of government and different social and political systems, but it has never stopped operating and producing.